 Two years ago, the Covid-19 pandemic forced millions of workers across the globe into remote working and turned the way we work on its head.
-Prior to the pandemic, flexible or remote working arrangements had been the exception in most organisations – yet overnight it became the norm.
+Prior to the pandemic, remote or hybrid working arrangements had been the exception in most organisations – yet overnight it became the norm.

 Since then, you couldn’t move for endless (and varied) commentary about the ‘future of work’ – with predictions ranging from the complete abolition of offices, collapse of co-working spaces through to the return of full time office presence.
 Two years on and we’ve settled on a more middle ground – hybrid work.

 As lockdown restrictions ease across the globe, we’ve witnessed many different approaches to hybrid working – whether a formal company policy, or a ‘choose how you work’ model.
 However, no matter the approach, one thing remains clear – flexibility is here to stay.

 There have been many studies that reinforce this – and all of them put the onus on the employer.
 Global research from The Adecco Group found that 40% of workers are considering moving to jobs with more flexible options, 80% of employees said they’d be more loyal to their employer if they provided flexible working options according to Flexjobs, and the Gartner 2021 Digital Worker Experience Survey found that 43% said that flexible working hours helped them be more productive.

 The benefits of a more hybrid model of working is therefore clear and resound – yet, as with any new trend, it brings with it a fresh and unique set of challenges from a security perspective.